-NPS Watergate and Arnott Fen Compensatory Wetland Mitigation Projects
+NPS Watergate & Arnott Fen Compensatory Wetland Mitigation Projects

-Delaware Water Gap National Recreation Area, PA and NJ
+Delaware Water Gap National Recreation Area, PA & NJ

-- Restores approximately 5,800 feet of streams and more than 60+ acres of wetlands. - Designs for specific habitats of critically endangered and threatened species. - · Restores cold water, native trout fisheries. - Enhances recreational and educational opportunities. - Provides ecological uplift and enhances the cultural landscape through preservation of cultural resources and restoration of historic landscapes. - Provides NEPA compliance on two distinct sites within the park.
+- Restored approximately 5,800 feet of streams and more than 60+ acres of wetlands. - Designed for specific habitats of critically endangered and threatened species. - Restored cold water, native trout fisheries. - Enhanced recreational and educational opportunities. - Provided ecological uplift and enhanced the cultural landscape through preservation of cultural resources and restoration of historic landscapes. - Provided NEPA compliance on two distinct sites within the park.

-JMT is providing comprehensive services to the National Park Service (NPS) in support of the compensatory mitigation associated with impacts to wetland and stream resources at the Delaware Water Gap National Recreation Area (DEWA).
-The project includes stream and wetland restoration design to be used as mitigation for impacts associated with the construction of the new Susquehanna to Roseland Electric Transmission Line.
-The project will restore essential habitat for rare, threatened, and critically endangered species in two states, and includes supporting cultural resource investigations; wetland, forest, fisheries and benthic studies; permitting; modeling; and NEPA evaluations.
-The project occurs in diverse and sensitive locations at two sites within DEWA - one in Pennsylvania, the other in New Jersey - and is part of a \$66 million compensatory mitigation package funded by Pennsylvania Power and Light Electric Utilities and the Public Service Electric and Gas Company.
-These projects are currently the largest wetland and stream restoration projects being managed by NPS service-wide, and the first NPS ecosystem restoration projects designed with climate resiliency in mind.
+JMT provided comprehensive services to the National Park Service (NPS) in support of the compensatory mitigation associated with impacts to wetland and stream resources at the Delaware Water Gap National Recreation Area (DEWA).

+The project included stream and wetland restoration design to be used as mitigation for impacts associated with the construction of the new Susquehanna to Roseland Electric Transmission Line.
+The project restored essential habitat for rare, threatened, and critically endangered species in two states, and supported cultural resource investigations; wetland, forest, fisheries and benthic studies; permitting; modeling; and NEPA evaluations.
+The project is in diverse and sensitive locations at two sites within DEWA - one in Pennsylvania, the other in New Jersey - and was part of a \$66 million compensatory mitigation package funded by Pennsylvania Power and Light Electric Utilities and the Public Service Electric and Gas Company.
+The projects are the largest wetland and stream restoration projects managed by NPS service-wide, and the first NPS ecosystem restoration projects designed with climate resiliency in mind.

-As a key component of each project, JMT is proposing the removal of historic impacts from road building, dam construction, and agriculture/deforestation, which will allow ecosystems to self-form and adapt towards a stable equilibrium, remedying centuries of impact due to unsustainable land use practices.
+As a key component of each project, JMT proposed removing historic impacts from road building, dam construction, and agriculture/deforestation, which allows ecosystems to self-form and adapt towards a stable equilibrium, remedying centuries of impact due to unsustainable land use practices.

-The Arnott Fen site is located in Pennsylvania and restores approximately two acres of prime habitat.
-This sensitive area has historically been the home of multiple highly-sensitive and rare species.
-Restoration activities at the Arnott Fen will focus on the removal of an internal road that has disrupted the hydrology of the larger system.
-Data is currently being collected and will be used to determine design methodologies to restore species-specific habitats, and naturalize historic impacts.
+The Arnott Fen site in Pennsylvania restored approximately two acres of prime habitat.
+This sensitive area has historically been the home of multiple highly sensitive and rare species.
+Restoration activities at the Arnott Fen focused on removing an internal road that disrupted the hydrology of the larger system.
+Data was used to determine design methodologies to restore species-specific habitats and naturalize historic impacts.

-The Watergate site is located in the New Jersey portion of DEWA along Van Campens Brook, which is one of the highest quality brook trout and wood turtle watersheds in the state of New Jersey.
+The Watergate site is in the New Jersey portion of DEWA along Van Campens Brook, which is one of the highest quality brook trout and wood turtle watersheds in the state.
 The topography and hydrologic regime of this site was heavily altered by owners previous to NPS, installing 13 dams and associated ponds, and limiting aquatic organism passage.
 Additionally, deforestation and agriculture have impacted the site, accumulating sediments and burying historic floodplain wetlands.
-The proposed improvements to Watergate include restoring fish passage to Van Campens Brook by removing the intact and remnant pieces of dams, enabling brook trout populations to freely move through the reach for the first time since the dams were installed.
-The proposed restoration design will also include the reconnection of Van Campens Brook to the floodplain, creating opportunities for wetland creation and habitat improvements, wood turtle foraging and nesting locations, over approximately a 60-acre footprint.
+Improvements to Watergate included restoring fish passage to Van Campens Brook by removing the intact and remnant pieces of dams, enabling brook trout populations to freely move through the reach for the first time since the dams were installed.
+The design reconnected Van Campens Brook to the floodplain, creating opportunities for wetland creation and habitat improvements and wood turtle foraging and nesting locations, over approximately a 60-acre footprint.

-As a result of the project, JMT will help NPS achieve the following goals:
+As a result of the project, JMT helped NPS achieve the following goals:

-- Fulfillment of compensatory mitigation goals. - Restoration of unique habitat disturbed through centuries of historic impacts.
+- Fulfilled compensatory mitigation goals. - Restored unique habitat disturbed through centuries of historic impacts.

-BOA Infrastructure and Environmental Assessment
+BOA Infrastructure & Environmental Assessment